-The narrowing of the spaces of the spine—spinal stenosis—is a condition that affects a number of adults over the age of 50; it is a degenerative condition of the spine that often occurs due to the normal stress of aging.
+The narrowing of the spaces of the spine—spinal stenosis—is a condition that affects a number of adults over the age of 50; it is a degenerative condition that often is a result of the normal stress of aging.
 Trauma and certain disorders can also result in this condition in younger adults.

-Thankfully, the tingling, burning, numbness or pain in the back, arms, shoulders legs or even the feet, depending upon the location of the problem, can be remedied via a number of treatment options for spinal stenosis.
-These range from pain killers to spinal stenosis support products to exercises to a number of surgical methods of treating spinal stenosis.
+Thankfully, the tingling, burning, numbness or pain in the back, arms, shoulders, legs or even the feet, depending upon the location of the problem, can be reduced by a number of treatment options for spinal stenosis.
+These range from painkillers to spinal stenosis support products to exercises to a number of surgical methods of treating this condition.

 Always consult a professional when deciding how to treat spinal stenosis.
-He or she can help you decide which spinal stenosis treatment options are best for you based upon the severity of the condition, your lifestyle and health.
+He or she can help you decide which spinal stenosis treatment options are best for you based upon the severity of your case, your lifestyle, and health.

 In some mild cases, treatment for stenosis simply involves taking anti-inflammatory pain medication.
+Along with these medications, hot and cold therapy can help ease the swelling of your back.
 Inflammation is to blame for many of the symptoms of spinal stenosis.

 Some find a steroid injection into the spine to be an effective way to treat spinal stenosis.
 However, there are limits as to how many times such epidural injections can be done over the course of the year.

-A lumbar brace for spinal stenosis adds support as one works to improve one’s abdominal and back strength or while enjoying other physical activities.
-The Cybertech SPINE Sport Back Brace is specifically designed with such use in mind.
+Back brace supports add support as you work to improve your abdominal and back strength or while enjoying other physical activities.

 Lumbar Spinal Stenosis Treatment